 using PFT2 = int (*)(T); // OK

-The first two lines define a pointer to a function (PFI and PFI2) which takes an int and returns an int.
-In the first case typedef is used and in the second line using.
+The first two lines define a pointer to a function (PFI and PFI2) that takes an int and returns an int.
+In the first case, typedef is used, and in the second line using.
 The last two lines define a function template (PFT2) which takes a type parameter T and returns an int.
 Line (1) is not valid.

-This automatic template argument deduction makes our life as a programmer much easier.
+This automatic template argument deduction makes our life as a programmer much more straightforward.

 Instead of typing